kairosity/mp4-lionize/README.md

             Shopping Bag ---> Checkout ---> Payment ---> Order Confirmation

-And then they are free to browse the application again it whatever manner they see fit.
+And then they are free to browse the application again in whatever manner they see fit.

 The biggest departure from accepted convention in terms of ecommerce, is not allowing guest users to view the shop without registering.
 This was done intentionally and is a valid marketing strategy for larger priced products.
 The idea is to cultivate engagement through a lack of detailed information, forcing users to register by piquing their interest.